monsoonmaelstrom/book2/book2.md

 I nod.
 “What’s your take on it?”

-“As far as I can tell, Hazel seems perfectly sane to me.
+“As far as I can tell, Hazel seems perfectly sane.
 I think it’s like she said, less seeing the future and more… vague ideas that some things might be important,” Giorgi shrugs.
 “I can see how it could drive a person mad.”

 So can I. That’s what worries me.
 I left Hazel and Alex alone on the rooftop to commiserate about Davy.
 I think they need some time alone, but I see both sides of the situation.
 Part of me thinks Hazel will be fine.
 However, an equally large part of me is terrified that she won’t be.
 How does a person cope with something like that?
 With having to question and second guess every single thought?
 To evaluate if each one is just an idle thought or a glimpse of the future?
 Maddening seems like it might be underselling the situation.